jakobhviid/BigDataCourseExercises/lectures/05/exercises.md

 <details>
   <summary><strong>Hint:</strong> Post configuration</summary>

     This example requires port-forwarding.
-Therefore ensure `kubectl port-forward svc/kafka-connect 8083:8083 -n kafka` is running in a terminal on your local host.
+Therefore ensure `kubectl port-forward svc/kafka-connect 8083:8083` is running in a terminal on your local host.

     Look into the configuration in the chunk below and execute the command in your terminal to create a Kafka Connect connector: